darrenldl/ProVerif-ATP/doc/manual/README.md

 ## Example

-We pick CH07 as our example (stored as `examples/CH07-tag-auth.pv`)
+We pick CH07 as our example

 We first go through the specification and our encoding, then we'll use pvatp for our analysis